osresearch/airbreak/docs/disassembly.md

 ![Removing the knob](images/airsense-knob.jpg)

 The knob needs to be pulled firmly straight away from the board to remove it, which will allow the gasket to be removed.
-Be careful while popping it off the start button on the top of the device.
+This can be done from the front-side by popping the latches at the bottom (which are accessible), then squeezing the two latches inward on the left and right-side of the gasket around the middle.
+Be careful while popping it off the start button on the top of the device (see components list for the part number if replacement needed).
 It is not necessary to remove the circuit board from the device.

 ## Wiring